Best car insurance in Tennessee for 2022

-How much is car insurance per month in TN?
+How much is car insurance per month in Tennessee?

 The average cost of car insurance in Tennessee is $30.92 per month for state minimum coverage.
-For full coverage, the average auto insurance cost is $111.50 per month.
-Your cost for car insurance per month in TN may differ, based on several factors, including your driving record, make and model of the car you drive, coverages and city where you live.
+Your cost for auto insurance in Tennessee may differ, based on several factors, including your driving record, make and model of the car you drive, coverages and city where you live.

 Is Tennessee a no-fault insurance state?

-Tennessee is a fault insurance state, which means the at-fault party in an accident, or their insurance company, pays for the other person’s injuries and property damage.
-This is why it is important to have adequate liability limits in Tennessee because if you are at fault in an accident, you will have to pay the other driver’s damages.
+Tennessee is an at-fault insurance state, which means the driver who is found at-fault for an auto accident is legally and fiscally responsible for damages and injuries that resulted from the collision.
+This is why it is important to have adequate liability limits in Tennessee because if you are at fault in an accident, you (or your insurer) will have to pay the other driver’s damages.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person